Lifelines: Searching for Home in the Mountains of Greece

 - Keggie Carew, author of Dadland and Beastly

-• Julian Hoffman’s Lifelines is quite magical.
-He observes the world around him with such sensitivity and he brings to every natural encounter – be it a Greek landlord, a moth, a Juniper tree or a brown bear – a child’s sense of wonder and respect … Lifelines is a book that will refresh your soul’
+• ’[Julian] observes the world around him with such sensitivity and he brings to every natural encounter – be it a Greek landlord, a moth, a Juniper tree or a brown bear – a child’s sense of wonder and respect … Lifelines is a book that will refresh your soul.’

 - Carol Drinkwater, author of The Olive Farm